syncthing/docs/advanced/folder-uselargeblocks.rst

 exceeds one level, i.e., from 256 KiB to 1 MiB, but not from 256 KiB to 512 KiB.

-At some point in the future, `useLargeBlocks` will start defaulting to `true`.
-At some further point in the future, the setting will be removed and large blocks will be the only mode of operation.
+Syncthing version 1.1.0 and newer have `useLargeBlocks` enabled by default for new folders.
+At some point in the future, the setting will be removed and large blocks will be the only mode of operation.